-There are so many common mistakes that gym goers make that hinder their fitness progress.
-It can occur in the gym or involve external factors such as eating and sleeping.
+There are many common mistakes that both gym goers, and at home exercisers, make that ultimately could hinder their fitness progress.
+It can occur while in the gym or involve external factors such as eating and sleeping.

 If you are not seeing the results that you want, then take heed of these common mistakes that prevent your fitness progress from really taking off, and make the necessary changes to solve them.